itzmeanjan/frodokem/README.md

 }
 ```

-3) Finally recipient has the cipher text ( and its secret key ) which can now be decapsulated, computing 16 -bytes shared secret, which was produced by sending party.
-This shared secret can now be used for encrypting their communication with symmetric key constructions say [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) schemes.
+3) Finally recipient has the cipher text ( and its secret key, obviously ) which can now be decapsulated, computing 16 -bytes shared secret, which the sending party also arrived at.
+This shared secret can now be used for encrypting their communication with symmetric key constructions, say [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) schemes.

 ```cpp
 // ...